Shane Salerno: Salinger

 Salerno spent ten years on his documentary Salinger, a project that he researched, wrote, produced, directed, and financed.
 The film examined the life of author J. D. Salinger, a writer noted for protecting his privacy.
-According to the documentary's promotional materials, movie [p]articipants includ[e] E.L.
+According to the documentary's promotional materials, movie participants include E.L.
 Doctorow, Tom Wolfe, Gore Vidal, Pulitzer Prize-winners A. Scott Berg and Elizabeth Frank, actors Martin Sheen, Philip Seymour Hoffman, Edward Norton, John Cusack, Danny DeVito, playwright John Guare and Oscar-winning screenwriter Robert Towne.

 A director's cut appeared on the PBS series American Masters in January 2014.

 With author David Shields, Salerno wrote the book Salinger to accompany the film.
 It reached number six on The New York Times bestseller list, and number one on the Los Angeles Times bestseller list.
-It was also a Barnes & Noble bestseller.
+It was also an Amazon Best Book of the Month, an NPR bestseller, an Independent Booksellers bestseller, a Book-of-the-Month Club Selection, a History Book Club Selection, and it earned starred reviews from both Publishers Weekly, and Kirkus Reviews.

 Avatar sequels

 In 2013, Salerno began working as a screenwriter on James Cameron’s much-anticipated sequels to Avatar.
 Cameron chose Salerno, Rick Jaffa, Amanda Silver, and Josh Friedman, to establish a writer’s room for Avatar: The Way of Water, Avatar: Fire and Ash, Avatar: The Tulkun Rider, and Avatar: The Quest for Eywa.
 Cameron praised Salerno and the other writers, telling Deadline Hollywood they were chosen because he has "long-admired" them.

-After repeated delays in the expected release schedule, Avatar: The Way of Water premiered in London on December 6, 2022, and was theatrically released in the United States on December 16, 2022 with Salerno receiving a story credit.
+After repeated delays in the expected release schedule, Avatar: The Way of Water premiered in London on December 6, 2022, and was theatrically released in the United States on December 16, 2022, with Salerno receiving a story credit.
 The film received positive reviews from critics, who praised the visual effects and technical achievements but criticized the plot and lengthy runtime.
 It was a major box office success, breaking multiple records, and grossing over $2.320 billion worldwide, making it the highest-grossing film of 2022, the highest-grossing film since the COVID-19 pandemic, and the third-highest-grossing film of all time.
 Organizations like the National Board of Review and the American Film Institute named it as one of the top ten films of 2022.
 Among its many accolades, the film was nominated for four awards at the 95th Academy Awards, including Best Picture, and won for Best Visual Effects.
 Three further sequels are in production, with the next film set to be released in December 2025.
-As of March 2023 Salerno is expected to have the screenwriting credit on the fourth film.
+As of March 2023 Salerno is expected to have the screenwriting credit on the fifth film.